APPLICATION

 Ingredients

-The raw nuts are first coated with a slurry acting as a glue.
+The raw nuts are first coated with a slurry acting as glue.

 • Glucose syrup